drasticactions/RetroGPT/README.md

 - Next, run `RetroGPT`.
 It will start the server.
 You can connect to it via `http://localhost:5005` on your computer, or on your local area nextwork by using the IP Address of the computer you're running the server on.

+## Note:

+- On Linux and macOS, you may need to make `RetroGPT` executable.
+To do this, run `chmod a+x RetroGPT` in the RetroGPT directory.
+Then run `./RetroGPT`

 # Compile

 RetroGPT is an ASP.NET Core Program.
 To compile: